SecDevOps-jmcdonough/technical-recipe-azure-sdwan/hugowebfront/content/08/6_Quiz.md

 ### Chapter 8 - QUIZ

-1. Why were we not able to attach the Hub FortiGate VNET to vWAN until we deleted Azure Route Server?
+1. Why did the Azure Route Server need to be deleted?

 1. Why was the vWAN not able to inject Spoke11 and Spoke12 VNETs CIDRs to FortiGate Private UDR?